DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/ascend/ascend_driver_install.md

 usermod -a -G HwHiAiUser hwMindX
 ```

-### Log Directory Creation
+### Create Log Directory

-Create the parent directory for component logs and the log directories for each component on the corresponding node, and set the appropriate owner and permissions for the directories.
-Execute the following command to create the parent directory for component logs.
+Create the parent directory for component logs and the log directories for each component on the corresponding node,
+and set the appropriate owner and permissions for the directories.
+Execute the following command to create
+the parent directory for component logs.

 ```bash
 mkdir -m 755 /var/log/mindx-dl